-This hedgerow, at point 6 (above), has been left untouched for 10 years, partly to save money on cutting.
+This hedgerow, at point 6 on the scale (above), has been left untouched for 10 years, partly to save money on cutting.
 During this time it has flowered and fruited heavily and its dense growth has provided excellent habitat for wildlife.
-Re-shaping this hedgerow with a tractor-mounted circular saw attachment is a cost-effective and efficient option , cutting the sides first then the top.
+Re-shaping this hedgerow with a tractor-mounted circular saw attachment is a cost-effective and efficient option, cutting the sides first then the top.
 The cut brash should fall clear of the hedgerow so it can be pushed up into a pile with a front loader and burnt.
 The hedgerow can then either once more be left to its own devices for some years or it can be cut on rotation, gradually raising the cutting height, until it is ready to be rejuvenated by laying or coppicing.

 Once again the aim is to slow down the natural development of the hedgerow before rejuvenation at the base takes place, either by laying or coppicing.
-However, if you do re-shape a hedgerow don't make the mistake of then cutting it to the same height for the next 30 years or it will become gappy in the base and slide down the scale.
+However, if you do re-shape a hedgerow don't make the mistake of then cutting it to the same height for so long that it becomes stressed and begins to slide down the scale.